 Instructions to add your contact’s public key can be found in our article “How to use PGP” under the subheading Sending PGP emails.
 We recommend also reading the entire article before using PGP in ProtonMail.

-It is not possible to do this within your mail client or in the Bridge.
+It is not possible to do this within your mail client or in Bridge.
 To add a recipient’s public key to their contact, you must log into your ProtonMail account at mail.protonmail.com.

 Once you have added the recipient’s public key, you can send them emails normally and they will be encrypted automatically.